shlizee/TimeAwarePC/docs/source/gettingstarted.rst

 Estimate CFC - quick way
 ~~~~~~~~~~~~~~~~~~~~~~~~
-We will use find_cfc(), a convenient wrapper around different methods in this library
+We will use find_cfc(), a convenient wrapper around different methods in this library.

 Specify a method_name.
 'TPC' for Time-Aware PC Algorithm, 'PC' for PC Algorithm, 'GC' for Granger Causality.